 Album: Moon Cycle III

 Kelman Duran has blessed us with another gem to dance to hasta las 6 de la mañana.

 In his new work, the Dominican producer seems to delve deeper into his reinterpretation of dancehall, partially emancipating himself and his music from the club dynamics and focusing on the experimentation.
-While you listen to Moon Cycles III, deconstructed dancehall flows relentlessy, the heavy reverb creates a rarefied atmosphere and the chopped vocals haunts you, in a really good way.
+While you listen to Moon Cycles III, deconstructed dancehall flows relentlessly, the heavy reverb creates a rarefied atmosphere and the chopped vocals haunt you, in a really good way.

-The result is a slightly more reflective and less dancefloor-oriented EP if compared to 1804 KIDS, the album (released on Hundebiss) that made me fall in love with the afro-caribbean rythms of the Dominican artist.
-Nontheless, Moon Cycles III is a really powerful and impactful work, that confirms Kelman as one of the most interesting profiles of the genre.
+The result is a slightly more reflective and less dancefloor-oriented EP if compared to 1804 KIDS, the album (released on Hundebiss) that made me fall in love with the afro-Caribbean rhythms of the Dominican artist.
+Nonetheless, Moon Cycles III is a really powerful and impactful work, that confirms Kelman as one of the most interesting profiles of the genre.

 By Carlo Casentini

 Lorenzo Senni – The Shape Of RemixXxes To Come Review

 Label: WARP Records

 Lorenzo Senni’s – the man who doesn’t need any kind of introduction –The Shape Of Trance To Come occupied a special place in 2017’s dance music releases panorama, and still does: WARP Records just released The Shape Of RemixXxes To Come.
 The first track of the original EP, “XAllegroX”, has been reworked by the visionary hands of Dj Stingray and the twisted mind of Florian Hecker, whereas the second one, “The Shape Of Trance To Come”, by the Berlin-based Italian duo known as Tale Of Us, the non plus ultra of sapiently built communicative music.